denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 silicon, and reaching up, through levels of abstraction (files, folders, and operating systems), towards the reader.
-In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, that together give rise to pixels, letters, and words.
-In using this approach, my book introduces a method of literary microanalysis.
+In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, which, together, give rise to pixels, letters, words, books, and literature.
+In using this approach, my book introduces a method of textual microanalysis.
 Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
-It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.
+It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their knowledge production.

 ## Annotated Table of Contents